 To help you see what else is out there, we’ve put together 8 of the best Mailchimp alternatives, highlighting the key features you won’t find with Mailchimp.

 Mailchimp Alternative #1: Sendinblue

 Sendinblue offers a robust email marketing service as part of its all-in-one sales and marketing toolbox.
-Alongside all the necessary email marketing tools, you’ll also get marketing automation, CRM, SMS, chat, Facebook ads, and retargeting features.
+Alongside all the necessary email marketing tools, you’ll also get marketing automation, CRM, SMS, chat, and Facebook ad features.

 Here’s what users love about Sendinblue as a Mailchimp alternative:

 - Pricing based on the number of emails, not contacts: Sendinblue lets you store an unlimited number of contacts across all its plans.
 No matter how big your email list grows, this will not impact the pricing.
 Mailchimp, on the other hand, charges per contact stored and once a contact is on two lists, it counts as two contacts.
 As one user describes Sendinblue: “No need to worry about growing your database and seeing your costs explode.”

 Sendinblue review on TrustPilot.
 See more Sendinblue reviews here.

 - Transactional emails included in each plan: You can send transactional emails (like order confirmations, shipping notifications, password resets, etc.) over Sendinblue’s SMTP server as part of your monthly plan.
 With Mailchimp, the transactional SMTP/API is a paid add-on on top of your existing plan.